The Clear Edge

 • 30 clients = 25 hours weekly

-If adding one client requires a proportional time increase, your model is linear.
-That’s the constraint.
+If adding one client always requires a proportional increase in your time, your model is linear—and that’s your constraint.

-At current model, calculate maximum revenue before hitting time capacity using: current revenue, current hours, maximum sustainable hours (usually 50-55), and hours available for growth.
+Next, identify your ceiling.
+At your current model, calculate the maximum revenue you can reach before you hit your time capacity using current revenue, current hours, your maximum sustainable hours (usually 50–55), and the hours you actually have available for growth.

-Result by the end of Day 1: Clear picture of current model, unit economics, and ceiling.
-Know exactly where linear model caps.
+By the end of Day 1, you have a clear picture of your current model, unit economics, and ceiling, and you know exactly where your linear model caps out.

 Day 2: Leverage Options Research (2 hours)